JDIZM/node-express-firebase-mongodb/README.md

 This will require a mongodb database to be setup.
 You can set one up at https://cloud.mongodb.com/

 This project also uses firebase auth for authentication.
 You can set one up at https://firebase.google.com/ and deployment is handled with DigitalOcean.
-See the authentication and deployment sections for more info.
+See the [Firebase Auth](#firebase-auth) section for more info on setting up your credentials and project.

 ## ESM Node